civboot/civlua/smol/README.md

-The special case 3 is this: a non-previously emitted code will be emitted without ever having been emitted before in the case where we have re-built the previous word plus it's first character.
+The special case 3 is this: a non-previously emitted code will be emitted without ever having been emitted before in the case where we have re-built the previous word plus its first character.
 In that case we never actually emitted the code of prevWord!!
 Fortunately for us, this will simply cause us to emit `nextCode-1` so we can handle this special case in the decoder!